 November 08, 2019

-MTA New York City Transit Sends Letter to NYC Dept. of Buildings Regarding Brooklyn Retaining Walls |
+MTA New York City Transit Sends Letter to NYC Dept. of Buildings Regarding Brooklyn Retaining Walls

-NYC Transit Has Legal Responsibility to Maintain Wall, Recommends Dept. of Buildings Immediately Rescind Violations Issued to Homeowners MTA New York City Transit issued a letter to the NYC Department of Buildings today recommending that the Department rescind notices of violation issued to certain Brooklyn homeowners recently.
+MTA New York City Transit issued a letter to the NYC Department of Buildings today recommending that the Department rescind notices of violation issued to certain Brooklyn homeowners recently.

-In recent days, the NYC Department of Buildings issued notices of violation to Brooklyn homeowners who live adjacent to open-air tracks along the and lines in Brooklyn, stating that they were responsible for providing documentation that they have performed maintenance on the retaining walls between their homes and the subway’s right-of-way.
+In recent days, the NYC Department of Buildings issued notices of violation to Brooklyn homeowners who live adjacent to open-air tracks along the bq and n lines in Brooklyn, stating that they were responsible for providing documentation that they have performed maintenance on the retaining walls between their homes and the subway’s right-of-way.

 “Our view is that the notices of violation that have been issued to homeowners should be rescinded, with appropriate notification to the homeowners,” states the letter signed by the Acting General Counsel of NYC Transit, David Farber.